-Please feel to contact the Peak Potential Adventures team to discuss any equipment that you may be looking at purchasing to ensure that it will be suitable on the trek.
-To make it easier, please email through a link to the item so we can assess the technical aspects of the item.
-The three main pieces of equipment that we put most emphasis on to ensure a comfortable trek are, warm down jacket/vest with hood, boots and a comfortable load carrying backpack.
+Please contact the Peak Potential Adventures team to discuss any equipment you may be looking at purchasing to ensure that it will be suitable for the trek.
+To make it easier, please email a link to the item so we can assess the technical aspects of the item.
+The three main pieces of equipment we emphasise most to ensure a comfortable trek are a warm down jacket/vest with hood, boots and a comfortable load-carrying backpack.

 SAFETY AND REGULATIONS

 All Peak Potential Adventures leaders who guide the Overland Track are first aid qualified.

 Our team uses short- and long-range communication equipment that includes UHF radios, EPIRBs, and satellite devices like Garmin Reach or satellite phones for more remote adventures.

 Peak Potential Adventures is approved as an authorised operator by the Tasmanian National Parks and Wildlife Service to lead commercial treks into Tasmanian national parks and undergo ongoing compliance requirements to hold this authority.

 If you have any further questions or would like more information about our Overland Track winter trek

 You can also get in contact with us on our Facebook and Instagram feeds

 Alternatively, please click here to go through to our contact page.